 - 3.1 In this Chapter:

 - 3.1.1 "absolute majority" means the number of Councillors which is greater than half the total number of Councillors;

 - 3.1.2 "agenda" means the notice of a meeting setting out the business to be transacted at the meeting including, but not limited to:

 - a) apologies;

 - b) requests for leave of absence;

 - c) requests to attend the meeting by electronic means;

 - d) disclosures of conflict of interest;

+- e) questions from the gallery;

-- e) confirmation of minutes of previous meetings;
+- f) confirmation of minutes of previous meetings;

-- f) summaries of Councillor Forums;
+- g) summaries of Councillor Forums;

-- g) written questions submitted in accordance with sub-clause 54.4;
+- h) written questions submitted in accordance with sub-clause 54.4;

-- h) deputations
+- i) deputations

-- i) petitions;
+- j) petitions;

+- k) notices of motion;

-- j) reports by Councillors;
+- I) reports by Councillors;

-- k) reports (including attachments) by Council staff;
+- m) reports (including attachments) by Council staff;

-- notices of motion;

-- m) late items of business;
+- n) late business;

-- n) consideration and or hearing of submissions pursuant to a statutory provision or in accordance with Council's Community Engagement Policy; - o) confidential items; and - p) other business included pursuant to these Rules; - 3.1.3 "Chair" means the Chairperson of a meeting and includes a Councillor who is appointed by resolution to chair a meeting under section 61(3) of the Act; - 3.1.4 "minute book" means the collective record of proceedings of Council; - 3.1.5 "municipal district" means the municipal district of Council; - 3.1.6 "notice of motion" means a notice setting out the text of a motion, which it is proposed to move at the next relevant meeting, and which will be included in that meeting's agenda if approved by the CEO; - 3.1.7 "notice of rescission" means a notice of motion to rescind a resolution made by Council; and - 3.1.8 "written" includes duplicated, lithographed, photocopied, printed and typed, and extends to both hard copy and soft copy form, and writing has a corresponding meaning. - 3.2 Introductions to Parts, headings and notes are explanatory notes and do not form part of this Chapter.
+- consideration and or hearing of submissions pursuant to a statutory provision or in accordance with Council's Community Engagement Policy; - p) confidential items; and - q) other business included pursuant to these Rules; - 3.1.3 "Chair" means the Chairperson of a meeting and includes a Councillor who is appointed by resolution to chair a meeting under section 61(3) of the Act; - 3.1.4 "minute book" means the collective record of proceedings of Council: - 3.1.5 "municipal district" means the municipal district of Council; - 3.1.6 "notice of motion" means a notice setting out the text of a motion, which it is proposed to move at the next relevant meeting, and which will be included in that meeting's agenda if approved by the CEO; - 3.1.7 "notice of rescission" means a notice of motion to rescind a resolution made by Council; and - 3.1.8 "written" includes duplicated, lithographed, photocopied, printed and typed, and extends to both hard copy and soft copy form, and writing has a corresponding meaning. - 3.2 Introductions to Parts, headings and notes are explanatory notes and do not form part of this Chapter.
 They are provided to assist understanding.